Batman: Dead End

-Batman: Dead End is a superhero fan film written and directed by Sandy Collora that premiered on July 19, 2003 at the San Diego Comic-Con, and on the internet shortly thereafter.
+Batman: Dead End is a 2003 superhero fan film written and directed by Sandy Collora that premiered on July 19, 2003 at San Diego Comic-Con, and on the internet shortly thereafter.
 The film crosses over the DC Comics superhero Batman with the Alien and Predator science fiction film franchises.

+In August 2023, Eric Calderon and Dave Baker revealed that they had considered adapting the Yautja "Big Red" from the fan film to the unreleased official Alien vs. Predator animated series Aliens vs. Predator: Annihilation.

 Plot

 During a stormy night in Gotham City, the Joker escapes from Arkham Asylum while Batman prepares to hunt for him.
-Batman finds and corners the Joker in an alleyway, but before the Dark Knight can take him back to the asylum, the Joker is quickly dragged off by an Alien and is presumably killed.
-Another Alien attacks Batman, but is killed by a Predator, which the Dark Knight fights and defeats.
-Suddenly, more Predators appear just as more Aliens emerge from the darkness behind Batman.
-The film ends abruptly with a cliffhanger as the Dark Knight is surrounded by the Aliens and the Predators.
+Batman finds and corners the Joker in an alleyway, but before Batman can take him back to the asylum, the Joker is quickly dragged off by a Xenomorph and is presumably killed.
+Another Xenomorph attacks Batman, but is killed by a Yautja, "Big Red", who Batman fights and defeats.
+Suddenly, more Yautja appear just as more Xenomorphs emerge from the darkness behind Batman.
+The film ends abruptly with a cliffhanger as Batman is surrounded by the Xenomorphs and the Predators.